• Skip to primary navigation

 /u101/app/oracle/testdata/example06.dbf 1000

-If we just look the full name of the datafile, we might add the datafile like /u101/app/oracle/testdata/example01.dbf .
-This will work good at present but it might create issues in future if you plan to consolidate all the datafiles in one filesystem, then one will overwrite other.
-So it is good to give new datafile name such that last name of the datafile is not same with existing one
+If we just look at the full name of the datafile, we might add the datafile like /u101/app/oracle/testdata/example01.dbf.
+This will work well at present but might create future issues if you plan to consolidate all the datafiles in one filesystem, then one will overwrite another.
+So it is good to give a new datafile name such that the last name of the datafile is not same with existing one

-Now that we have check all the important things ,we can add datafile in tablespace
+Now that we have checked all the important things,we can add datafile to tablespace

 We can use ALTER TABLESPACE to add datafile in tablespace like